Chemotherapy and Radiation Therapy in Treating Young Patients With Newly Diagnosed, Previously Untreated, High-Risk Medulloblastoma/PNET

 MAINTENANCE THERAPY: Patients receive cisplatin IV over 6 hours on day 1, vincristine sulfate IV over 1 minute on days 1 and 8, and cyclophosphamide IV over 1 hour on days 2 and 3.
 Patients also receive filgrastim subcutaneously (SC) or IV beginning on day 4 and continuing until blood counts recover (at least 10 days).
 Treatment repeats every 28 days for a total of 6 courses in the absence of disease progression or unacceptable toxicity.

-ARM II (standard chemoradiotherapy plus carboplatin and standard maintenance therapy):
+ARM B (standard chemoradiotherapy plus carboplatin and standard maintenance therapy):

 CHEMORADIOTHERAPY: Patients receive vincristine sulfate and undergo radiation therapy as in Arm I. Patients also receive carboplatin IV over 15 minutes on each day of radiation therapy.
 Six weeks after completion of chemoradiotherapy, patients proceed to maintenance therapy.